 - Upholstery and furniture

 Manufacturers or importers of fabric, clothing factories, designers, testing labs, retail establishments and others may be held liable for burns resulting from flammable fabric.

 Fires involving combustible fabric may be deadly not only because of the fire but also because of the fumes created by the burning fabric.
 Inhalation of toxic smoke can be as fatal as significant burns.
 In any fatality involving flammable fabric, our lawyers investigate the possibility of filing a wrongful death claim.

-Contact Clark, Hunt, Ahern & Embry to schedule a free initial consultation with our Massachusetts catastrophic burn injury attorneys.
+Contact Gregg, Hunt, Ahern & Embry to schedule a free initial consultation with our Massachusetts catastrophic burn injury attorneys.
 Call 617-494-1920.
 We take injury cases on a contingency basis, charging no fee until we recover damages on your behalf.